jguerra7/C_Programming/04_Functions/02_Arguments_and_Local_Variables.md

 flexibility of a function.
 Unlike your printMessage() routine, which displays the same message each time it is called, the printf() function displays whatever you tell it to display.

 You can define a function that accepts arguments.
-In Chapter 4, “Program Looping,” you developed an assortment of programs for calculating triangular numbers.
 Here, you define a function to generate a triangular number, called appropriately enough, calculateTriangularNumber().
 As an argument to the function, you specify which triangular number to calculate.
 The function then calculates the desired number and displays the results at the terminal.
 Program below shows the